 One-year online access to National Communications Magazine costs $25, or you can save $5 when you bundle it with our NatCom library DVD for $79 (the DVD retails for $59).
 These online access packages can be purchased on our website through the safe PayPal payment process.

 Can I purchase a single copy of National Communications Magazine?

 Yes, we offer the current issue of National Communications Magazine for $6 per copy.
 This may be purchased on our website through the safe PayPal process.
 Your issue will be emailed to you.
 If you prefer a back issue of National Communications Magazine instead of the current issue, please send an email immediately to service@NatComMag.com after making your purchase so that we can accommodate your request before sending the wrong file to you.

 What topics does National Communications Magazine cover?

 National Communications Magazine’s forte is scanning and CB radio.
 We focus on police scanners and citizens band radio because we do it best and no other publication covers both of these topics!
 We also cover the General Mobile Radio Service (GMRS), the Family Radio Service (FRS) and the Multi-Use Radio Service (MURS) as they also are hobby two-way radio services.
 We also cover two-way radio in general as it is related to scanners and scanning and the hobby radio services.
-We do not, however, cover amateur radio as the ham radio magazines do that well.
-We also do not cover shortwave listening or broadcasting.
+In 2021, we added a very basic amateur radio column to the magazine as ham radio magazines do not cover the basics well and that we know many of our readers hold ham licenses.
+However, we do not cover shortwave listening or broadcasting.
 We are America’s Hobby Radio Magazine.